otam-mato/nodejs_mysql_web_app_terraform/README.md

 ### 1. Automated Deployment with Terraform

 #### Template Description
 The Terraform configuration deploys resources on AWS.
 It sets up a VPC, subnets, security groups, EC2, and RDS instances.
-After the EC2 instance launches, it runs a script to clone the current Git repository, installs node.js and dependencies.
+After the EC2 instance launches, it runs a script to install node.js.

 The RDS instance is created with specified configurations and a script is run to set up the database.